nhallsny/faraday-rescue/reference/design/README.md

 The original Faraday design featured two module groups - 8x 2P side-by-side groups and 4x 2P end-to-end modules.
 This arragement results in an intricate series of specialized nickel strips to build the voltage.

 ## Cell Selection

+I chose a Samsung 35E 18650 for energy density and capability to meet a 10A continuous discharge (in the 2P config).

 |Parameter|Limit|
 |---------|-----|